aiidateam/aiida-core/docs/source/plugins/quantumespresso/cp.rst

 Description
 -----------
-Use the plugin to support inputs of Quantum Espresso pw.x executable.
+Use the plugin to support inputs of Quantum Espresso cp.x executable.
+Note that most of the options are the same of the pw.x plugin, so refer to :doc:`that page <pw>` for more details.

 Supported codes
 ---------------
-* tested from pw.x v5.0 onwards.
+* tested from cp.x v5.0 onwards.
 Back compatibility is not guaranteed (although versions 4.3x might work most of the times).

 Inputs